 6. FREEZER: Carry the balloon to a sink and then take a pair of scissors or knife and make a cut in the WC Balloon.
 Peel off the balloon and let the water come gushing out the bottom into the sink.
 Place your new Globe Ice Lantern back on the WC Freezing Base or in a plastic bag until ready to use.

-For instructions on how to light up a Globe Ice Lantern, see the guide found in the kits or I will be writing a new blog soon--look for it!
+For instructions on how to light up a Globe Ice Lantern, click here to view or download the instructions found in the kits.
+I will be writing a new blog soon--look for it!

 ©Wintercraft.
 All Rights Reserved.
 This blog post may be linked to and credited, however, the contents including all photos, videos and text may not be reproduced in any form without written permission.